 - Chris Alen Sula, Pratt

-Credits: The Steering Group thanks the Graduate Center, CUNY for hosting our website, and our individual institutions which have been so generous in providing us with spaces to meet, food for our events, funding for the NYCDH Student Digital Award, and much more, thereby helping us to build the NYCDH community.
+Credits: The Steering Group thanks the Graduate Center, CUNY for hosting our website, and our individual institutions which have been so generous in providing us with spaces to meet, food for our events, funding for the NYCDH Graduate Student Award, and much more, thereby helping us to build the NYCDH community.